Search This Blog

 Scientists identify gene crucial to normal development of lungs and brain

-Scientists at the Salk Institute for Biological Studies have identified a gene that tells cells to develop multiple cilia, tiny hair-like structures that move fluids through the lungs and brain.
-The finding may help scientists generate new therapies that use stem cells to replace damaged tissues in the lung and other organs.
+Scientists at the Salk Institute for Biological Studies have identified a gene that tells cells to develop multiple cilia.
+These tiny hair-like structures move fluids through the lungs and brain.
+The finding may help scientists generate new therapies that use stem cells to replace damaged tissues in the lungs and other organs.

-The findings of the research, which was supported by the National Institutes of Health and Salk's Innovation Grants Program, were published in the January 8 online issue of Nature Cell Biology.
+The research findings, supported by the National Institutes of Health and Salk's Innovation Grants Program, were published in the January 8 online issue of Nature Cell Biology.

 Multiciliate cells form on the outside of the embryos, making them easy to study, and the genetic mechanisms that direct the frog cells to develop multiple cilia are likely similar to those of humans.